Report #4: KL836 - How many lounges can I visit in DPS?

 It took me 40 minutes to go to the airport, even though the trip was only 10 km.
 The airport at first sight didn't look that shabby, but just before you reached the parking gantry at the airport entrance you can see that the international terminal main building (excluding the gates) looks massive.
 Add that with the height of the airport (my driver said that only very few buildings can be made above a certain height in Bali due to local customs regulation), and you can see it is one of the larger buildings in Bali.

 The drop-off area didn't look too shabby (but still somehow lacked the elegance of Changi T3 or the traditional feel of rural Bali, instead reminding me of the blander Manila MNL T3).

 Indonesia's most popular alcoholic drink brand: Bintang (quite famous for its beer even among tourists visiting Indonesia, but somehow nowhere to be seen overseas).

 Some more views from the public area, 2nd floor:

 Check-in was as usual in Indonesia started with having the bags screened and the checked baggage affixed with the quintessential security checked sticker.
-Since the security officer mentioned that check-in for KLM will only start 3 hours before departure, I opted to take a look around the check-in area.
-Since row C was closed and KLM used row B for its check-in counters, I took a look at nearby counter D.
+Since the security officer mentioned that check-in for KL would only start 3 hours before departure, I opted to take a look around the check-in area.
+Since row C was closed and KL used row B for its check-in counters, I took a look at nearby counter D.

 Check-in took me around 5 minutes to wait for its final preparation and another 5 minutes for the waiting and actually checking in, which was longer than expected.
 A small queue had formed even before the counters were opened.